AdBusterOfficial/Adbuster--WinApp/labs/README.md

 # Adbuster Research Labs

-This directory contains research-only materials used during development and prototyping of the offline AdusterML machine learning pipeline.
+This directory contains research-only materials used during development and prototyping of the offline AdBuster machine learning pipeline.
 Nothing in this folder is part of the main AdBuster PRO application.

 ---